piermafrost/GEOCLIM-dynsoil-steady-state/README.md

 "IO_INTERFACE.txt" is read by the subroutine 'make_input_output' in the file "io_module.f90", it creates the netCDF output file (conventionnaly in the "output/" directory) plus a fortran scratch text file with the ID of the variables to record (unit=IOUT), and potentially two others scratch files (unit=IFORC and unit=IPARAM) recording the forcings and the parameters to be used in the main program.

 ## Compilance checks
-The program conducts a certain number of compliance check in the subroutine "make_input_output" (file "io_module.f90"), that includes the forcing variable units (temperature, runoff...), the consistency of the geographic axes of all forcing variables and the consistency of their continental cells.
-For this last check only, to program is not automatically aborted in case of test failure, but the user is asked for continuing to run it (0 to abort, 1 to continue).
-This argument can be enter interactively, or the user can type it as an argument of the executable :
+The program conducts a certain number of compliance checks in the subroutine "make_input_output" (file "io_module.f90"), that includes checking the forcing variables units (area, temperature, runoff, slope...), the consistency of the geographic axes of all forcing variables and the consistency of their continental mask.
+For this last check only, to program is not automatically aborted in case of failure, but the user is asked for continuing to run it (0 to abort, 1 to continue).
+This argument can be enter interactively, or the user can enter it as an argument of the executable:
-./executable 1   => run the program whatever the case ./executable 0   => abort in case of continental celles inconsistency
+./executable 1   => run the program whatever the case ./executable 0   => abort in case of continental mask inconsistency

 ## Compilation tips:
-This program uses syntax allowed in fortran 2003 or later (subroutine with allocatable dummy argument, and the subroutine "get_command_argument").
+This program uses syntax allowed in fortran 2003 or later (subroutines with allocatable dummy arguments, and the use of the subroutine "get_command_argument").
 Make sure your compiler support this syntax (with gfortran: "-std=f2003")

 ## Parameter exploration:
 This repository also contains a version of the model where the user can vary the parameters for a unique given CO2 level.
 It can be found in the repertory "preprocessing/parameter_exploration/".
 See the README in this last repertory for more information.